Biology

 Passive process fueled by hydrostatic pressure Mechanisms of passive and active transport that are facilitated by transport proteins

-It involves the glomerular capillaries and glomerular filter barrier along with hydrostatic pressure gradients Transport proteins that are found in the apical and basolateral membranes in the renal tubular cells.
+It involves the glomerular capillaries glomerular filter barrier along with hydrostatic pressure gradients Transport proteins that are found in the apical and basolateral membranes in the renal tubular cells.

-The influence of factors like blood pressure, flow of blood into the kidneys as well as the quality of the membrane of filtration The hormonal control affects blood pressure, pH levels, and the levels of certain substances in the blood.
+The influence of factors like blood pressure, flow of blood into the kidneys as well as the quality of the membrane of filtration The hormonal control affects blood pressure, pH levels and the levels of certain substances in the blood.

 Ultrafiltration-related disorders include glomerular diseases as well as a decreased glomerular rate of filtration (GFR) Disorders that are related to selective reabsorption are kidney tubular disorders as well as diabetes mellitus